 Contending with Supervised Release

-While the basics of creating a prisoner reentry program are important and lay a foundation for release success (e.g., housing, employment, and support network), successfully completing the term of supervised release is also vital, as violations can, and do, result in supervised releasees being sent back to prison.
+The basics of creating a prisoner reentry program are essential and lay a foundation for release success (e.g., housing, employment, and support network).
+Equally important is successfully completing the term of supervised release.
+Above everything else, avoiding violations of supervised release is critical.
+Violations can result in supervised releasees being sent back to prison.

 Before starting a term of supervised release, you need to speak with a prison consultant to understand what is to come, how to deal with it, and what to do if problems occur.
 At the Zoukis Consulting Group, we can help with all of these.
 In addition to this, when the time is right, we can also assist you in seeking early termination of supervised release.

 Other Prisoner Reentry Programs Services

 We know there is no one-size-fits-all approach to reentry programs for prisoners.
 Our clients commonly use the following life after prison prisoner reentry services.

 When hiring the Zoukis Consulting Group for your release preparation needs, you obtain an expert team focused on your successful reentry.
 We help clients increase access to transitional housing, return home, and make the process of returning to their community more successful.

 Don’t return alone.
 Our team’s approach reduces recidivism through evidence-based social work practices.
 Guided by research from the Urban Institute, our team helps clients entering society reduce their recidivism rates, distance themselves from the criminal justice system, and surmount the barriers of criminal records.